 If an attorney gets convicted of a “serious crime,” the Nevada State Bar can summarily suspend an attorney’s license upon filing a petition with the Nevada Supreme Court.
 (The Court can reverse the suspension if the accused attorney shows “good cause.”)
 The Bar will also schedule a disciplinary hearing to determine the extent of discipline to be imposed.

 If an attorney gets convicted of a non-serious crime, the Nevada Supreme Court has the discretion to refer the matter to the Disciplinary Board.
 If the non-serious crime pertains to the accused attorney’s fitness to practice law, the Supreme Court can issue an order to show cause: This would require the accused attorney to demonstrate why the Court should not impose an immediate temporary suspension pending the disciplinary hearing.

 (Go down to section 5 for more information about disciplinary hearings.)

-The Nevada Rules of Professional Conduct has hundreds of rules.
+The Nevada Rules of Professional Conduct have hundreds of rules.
 Examples of professional misconduct that could trigger disciplinary actions include: